CODAIT/max-central-repo/README.md

 1. To start a general discussion create an issue in this repo.
 2. For model-specific questions, go to the corresponding model repository and create an issue.
 3. For those who want to contribute a model to MAX, here is a quick summary of the process:
-   - To contribute code, documentation, or tests, please submit a pull request using the [template](PULL_REQUEST_TEMPLATE.md)      to this GitHub repository.
+   - To contribute code, documentation, or tests, please submit a pull request in [the model's repository](https://github.com/CODAIT/max-central-repo/blob/master/max-model-status.md) using the [template](PULL_REQUEST_TEMPLATE.md) to this GitHub repository.
    - Our [maintainers](MAINTAINERS.md) will review your proposal.
    - If approved, wrap the model using the [MAX-Skeleton as a guide](https://github.com/IBM/MAX-Skeleton).